-Just to quote one example of their great focus on customer experience, Zappos had designed a new hire boot camp for 4 weeks.
-Here Zappos go over company history, their focus on customer service, and the company’s long-term vision.
+Just to quote one example of their great focus on customer experience, Zappos designed a new hire boot camp for 4 weeks.
+Here Zappos go over the company's history, its focus on customer service, and the company’s long-term vision.
 They even arranged for the new hire on the phone for two weeks in the call center to take calls from the customers so that they know how much the company is tuned into customer service.

 2. Know Your Customers

-You’ve already nailed down your perfect customer experience.
+You’ve already decided on your customer experience goal.
 The following move is to get to know and understand your clients.
 Only by really understanding your customers’ needs and desires would you be able to communicate and empathize with them.

 Making buyer personas is a good place to start.
 It’s a type of audience profile that lets you figure out who your customers are.
 These buyer personas are designed to help you get into your customers’ heads and gain a better understanding of who they are.